 The evolution of forms and systems of remuneration reflects the long search for a balance of interests of employers and employees.
 The form of payment is an important element in implementing its reproductive and incentive (motivational) functions of wages.
 Today, there are custom and ready-made tools to simplify payroll; yet, it is essential to understand how to organize the payment process effectively in your case, before you decide to automate it.

-Wages has various functions that can be implemented with the help of the systems based on piecework or time-based forms of payment.
-Furthermore, we must distinguish the appropriate form of payment for both the employee and the employer.
-Their interests may coincide in some situations but sometimes can be opposite.
-The most important function of wages for the employee is reproductive one and for the employer the incentive function of wages is of great importance.
+Wages have various functions that can be implemented with the help of the systems based on the piecework or time-based forms of payment.
+Furthermore, we must distinguish an appropriate form of payment for the employee from the one for the employer.
+Their interests may coincide in some situations, but sometimes they can be the opposite.
+An essential function of wages for the employee is reproductive one and for the employer the incentive function of wages is of great importance.

 So, which of the two forms of remuneration is better and more effective in a modern market economy?

-The employer’s interests are successfully implemented because the employee is interested in increasing production and in this respect it should not be controlled.
-If the employee for any reason reduces production, he looses his wages first of all.
-Consequently, his risk is higher than the risk of the employer.
-If we consider that the piecework form of payment attracts the workers willing to work hard and intensely, it can be perceived as a sort of market signal of the desire of the employee to work productively .
+The employer’s interests are successfully met because, without additional control, employees are interested in increasing the company’s production.
+If employees reduce efforts for any reason, they decrease their wages.
+Consequently, the employee’s risk is higher than the risk of the employer.
+If we consider that the piecework form of payment attracts the workers willing to work hard and intensely, it can be perceived as a sort of market signal of the desire of the employee to work productively.

-In piecework form of payment the utility of the employee depends on his abilities.
-The research of the American economists indicates that the productivity of workers with piecework form of payment is higher than with the time-based.
+The piecework form of payment implies that the utility of employees depends on their abilities.
+The research of the American economists indicates that the productivity of workers with the piecework form of payment is higher than with the time-based.

 Yet, the number of workers with the piecework form of payment has rapidly declined since the middle of the 20th century in most developed countries.
 For example, in 1950-70, their share in the U.S. decreased from 70 to 30%, in France (since the early 60s ) it dropped from 40 to 15%.
 Why so?